How to Find Your Android Phone or Tablet if it Has Been Stolen or Lost

 - Ilość komentarzy

 In today’s society losing your phone is almost as bad as losing your wallet, possibly worse in some cases.
 Thankfully most Android devices offer a reasonably simple solution to tracking it down and getting all your precious data back.
 In the case of theft simply having to option erase everything remotely is what is most desired.
-Unfortunately as simple as it can be to locate a missing device, there are a few prerequisites that will need to be met first in order to track down your phone.
+Unfortunately, as simple as it can be to locate a missing device, there are a few prerequisites that will need to be met first in order to track down your phone.

-● Secondly your device has to have internet access.
+● Secondly, your device has to have internet access.
 (WiFi or Mobile, either option works)

-● Thirdly allow Android Device Manager (ADM) needs to be turned on.
-This setting is turned “ON” by default, however can be changed in the Google Settings menu.
+● Thirdly, 'Allow Android Device Manager' (ADM) needs to be turned on.
+This setting is turned On by default, however, can be changed in the Google Settings menu.

-● The last option is Allow (ADM) to lock your device and erase its data, this options is turned “OFF” by default. (not needed to locate your phone just erase data)
+● The last option is 'Allow (ADM) to lock your device and erase its data', this option is turned Off by default. (not needed to locate your phone just erase data)

-Note: If you have already lost your phone this cannot be accessed
+Note: If you have already lost your phone this cannot be accessed for obvious reasons.

-Now that we have gone through the prerequisites for tracking down your lost android device here is the step by step method to actually located it.
+Now that we have gone through the prerequisites for tracking down your lost Android device, here is the step by step method to actually located it.

-After clicking “Accept” Google will take a few moments to load, you will now be looking at the location of your phone on Google maps.
+The next screen that greets you will show your phone’s current name, which will be the default for your model if you have not chosen to change it.
+Here click Accept once more to continue.
+After clicking Accept Google will take a few moments to load, after loading you will be looking at the location of your phone on Google maps.
 It’s accurate to about 10 meters, which should get your pretty close.

 Ring.
-The first option which dials your phone on MAX volume for 5 minutes.
+The first option which dials your phone at MAX volume for 5 minutes.
 Which is fantastic if you have left it on silent somewhere in your car or apartment.

 Note: This creates a lock screen even if you previously didn’t have a passcode or pattern lock enabled on your phone.

-Step 1: Log into the Google account associated with your android device and head over to the Google Maps page.
-In the top left hand corner there is a drop down tab (3 horizontal lines) select this, then select “Your timeline” this will bring up your location history, providing the above prerequisites have been met.
+Step 1: Log into the Google account associated with your Android device, then head over to the Google Maps page.
+In the top left-hand corner there is a drop down tab (3 horizontal lines) select this, then select Your timeline this will bring up your location history, providing the above prerequisites have been met.

 If option one fails this is the next best way to find your phone, especially if the battery has gone flat whilst you were sleeping off a hangover...
-Although these are two great ways to recover your device, it can’t always guarantee the happy ending you are most certainly searching for.
+Although these are two great ways to recover your device, it won't always guarantee the happy ending you are most certainly look for.
 Fortunately there are several inexpensive, payed apps available on the play store which can greatly increase the chances of tracking down your lost or stolen phone.
 If you are prone to forgetfulness or just commonly unlucky I would recommend investing in one for potential future mishaps.